 Types of Therapy for Mental Illness Explained

-We have come a long way from Freud’s early work on psychoanalysis, on which the concept of “talking therapy” was born.
+We have come a long way from Freud’s early work on psychoanalysis, from which the concept of “talking therapy” was born.
 There are a growing number of therapies available, most of which will take into account the way a person thinks and/or behaves.
-For those of you who may be thinking of finding a therapy for your mental health problems, this article will give a brief explanation of the most commonly used.
+For those of you who may be thinking of finding a therapy for your mental health problems, this article will give a brief explanation of the ones most commonly used.

 Facts about Psychotherapy